 Long-term relationships aren’t just between you and your partner.
 They also encompass both of your families.
 And getting along with your partner’s family can be a good way to enhance your relationship.

-Unfortunately, it can be more than just a little difficult to handle the differences between families, and that’s where many couples end up having problems.
-These problems often become worse during the holidays, when people are generally expected to hang out with families.
+Unfortunately, it can sometimes be a little difficult to handle the differences between family members.
+Personality conflicts or opposing views on things like politics or religion can create tension between couples as well as with each others’ family members.
+These problems can often become worse during the holidays, when people are generally expected to share close quarters with family.

 So how can you handle these unfortunate clashes?

 -Take turns with family visits

 Communicate With Your Partner

 The first thing you need to do is actively communicate with your partner.
 It might feel weird to address issues with your partner’s family directly to your partner.
 But it’s an important part of making sure you’re both comfortable around the holidays.
 Plus, better communication tends to lead to a better relationship in general.

 Remember, of course, that your partner appreciates–and probably loves–these family members because he or she grew up around them.
 So, you don’t want to badmouth your partner’s family members.
 Instead, you just want to genuinely express why you feel uncomfortable or awkward around the family members in question.